Initial Enumeration of the Domain

 Abusing a service running in the context of the

-privileges using Juicy Potato.
+SYSTEM account, or abusing the service accountSeImpersonateprivileges using Juicy Potato.
 This type of attack is possible on older Windows OS' but not always possible with Windows Server 2019.Local privilege escalation flaws in Windows operating systems such as the Windows 10 Task Scheduler 0-day.

 Gaining admin access on a domain-joined host with a local account and using Psexec to launch a SYSTEM cmd window